Sustainable Development Goal 3

 Sustainable Development Goal 3 (SDG 3 or Global Goal 3), regarding "Good Health and Well-being", is one of the 17 Sustainable Development Goals established by the United Nations in 2015.
 The official wording is: "To ensure healthy lives and promote well-being for all at all ages."
-The targets of SDG 3 cover and focus on various aspects of healthy life and healthy lifestyle.
-Progress towards the targets is measured using twenty-one indicators.
+The targets of SDG 3 focus on various aspects of healthy life and healthy lifestyle.
+Progress towards the targets is measured using 21 indicators.
+SDG 3 aims to achieve universal health coverage and equitable access of healthcare services to all men and women.
+It proposes to end the preventable death of newborns, infants and children under five (child mortality) and end epidemics.